Carbon-for-Developers/carbon-sdks/java/docs/IntegrationsApi.md

     String accessKey = "accessKey_example";
     String accessKeySecret = "accessKeySecret_example";
-    Boolean syncSourceItems = true; // Enabling this flag will fetch all available content from the source to be listed via list items endpoint try {
+    Boolean syncSourceItems = true; // Enabling this flag will fetch all available content from the source to be listed via list items endpoint
+    String endpointUrl = "endpointUrl_example"; // You can specify a Digital Ocean endpoint URL to connect a Digital Ocean Space through this endpoint.
+The URL should be of format <region>.digitaloceanspaces.com.
+It's not required for S3 buckets. try {
       OrganizationUserDataSourceAPI result = client
               .integrations
               .createAwsIamUser(accessKey, accessKeySecret)
               .syncSourceItems(syncSourceItems)
+              .endpointUrl(endpointUrl)
               .execute();
       System.out.println(result);
       System.out.println(result.getId());